 Further research seemed to indicate that this wasn’t just a correlation; animal studies and a review of the evidence in human studies indicated that the Fusobacteria play a role in causing cancer in the colon and rectum.

-The effect of a high fiber diet on colorectal cancer
+The effect of a high fiber foods on colorectal cancer

-Building on previous research which showed that people with high fiber diets had healthier gut bacteria, as well as higher levels of F. nucleatum in their stool but not their intestines, the Harvard study looked at the effect of a high fiber diet on the development of colorectal tumors.
+Building on previous research which showed that people who ate high fiber foods had healthier gut bacteria, as well as higher levels of F. nucleatum in their stool but not their intestines, the Harvard study looked at the effect of a high fiber diet on the development of colorectal tumors.

 Researchers analyzed data from over 137,000 adults who participated in the Nurses’ Health Study or the Health Professionals Follow Up Study.
 Over an average of 26 to 32 years, there were 1,019 cases of colorectal cancer in the study group.
 The researchers analyzed tissue samples from these tumors and used data from questionnaires to learn about the participants’ diet and fiber intake.